Rahul-Kumar-Kundu/rahulkumarkundu.github.io/_pages/about.md

 <br><br>

-Beyond research, I serve as <strong>Chair of the IEEE RUET Signal Processing Society (SPS) Student Branch Chapter</strong> (2024–2025), where I lead technical events, workshops, and research seminars.
-I also serve as <strong>Vice President (Information) of the Astronomy and Science Society of RUET (ASSR)</strong> (2024–2025), where I led the development of the <a href="https://assr-ruet.vercel.app/" target="_blank">official society website</a>.
-Previously, I served as <strong>Webmaster of the IEEE RUET Student Branch</strong> and <strong>Secretary for Website and CMT Management</strong> at the 2025 IEEE PEEIACON conference.
+Beyond research, I served as <strong>Chair of the IEEE RUET Signal Processing Society (SPS) Student Branch Chapter</strong> from 2024 to 2025, where I led technical events, workshops, and research seminars.
+I also served as <strong>Vice President (Information) of the Astronomy and Science Society of RUET (ASSR)</strong> from 2024 to 2025, where I led the development of the <a href="https://assr-ruet.vercel.app/" target="_blank" rel="noopener noreferrer">official society website</a>.
+Previously, I served as <strong>Webmaster of the IEEE RUET Student Branch</strong> and as <strong>Secretary for Website and CMT Management</strong> at the 2025 IEEE PEEIACON conference.

 <br><br>

-<strong>I am actively seeking funded PhD positions for Fall 2027 in medical image analysis, multimodal learning, trustworthy AI, and NLP.
-Feel free to reach out.</strong>
+<strong>I am seeking funded graduate research opportunities for Fall 2027, primarily PhD positions in medical image analysis, multimodal learning, trustworthy AI, and intelligent sensing.
+I am also open to funded, thesis-based master’s programs that provide a strong pathway toward doctoral research.</strong>
 <br>
 <br>
 <br>